hat-open/hat-event/docs/event.rst

     +--------------------+-------+------+-------+-----------+

 Communication between Syncer Client and Server starts with synchronization request initiated by the Client with `MsgReq` message.
-Until `MsgReq` message is not received on the Server, connection is not considered established.
-By this message, client requests events that it needs in order to get "synchronized".
-More specifically, by `MsgReq` client represents itself by `clientName` and requests all events that have `EventId` such that `instance` is newer than `lastEventId` and `server` corresponds to Syncer server's Event Server.
+The connection between Server and Client is considered established when `MsgReq` message is received on the Server side.
+With this message, Client requests for Server events in order to get "synchronized".
+More specifically, by `MsgReq` client represents itself by `clientName` and requests all the events that have `EventId` such that `instance` is greater (ie. newer) than `lastEventId` and `server` corresponds to Syncer Server's Event Server.

 Upon receiving `MsgReq`, Server communicates back the requested events by `MsgEvents` message.
 Events are grouped in `MsgEvents` such that all events in